 Carpool members may request a preferred parking location in one of several employee parking lots or garages.
 OPM will make the assignment in one of the employee parking locations based on space availability.

 To support medical appointments and other personal needs of carpool participants, each participant has the authorization to park in the Hagood parking system.
 Employees who already have an MUSC parking assignment and who wish to form a carpool are eligible for this program.
 An employee who participates in a carpool and gives up his personal MUSC parking space to do so will receive an OPM parking coupon booklet containing 12 day passes, good for one year, for courtesy parking in a specified on-campus parking location.
 His/her personal parking space will be returned to him/her should the carpool dissolve.

 Space-sharing, where employees are not riding together but each is using the parking space on different days, is not an authorized form of space utilization and does not constitute a carpool.
 As a carpool two riders must arrive together at the carpool space at least 90% of the time.

-All participants in a carpool program are required to register with Parking Management as members of the carpool group.
-The sharing of a parking decal with an employee who is not registered is not allowed.
-[And may result in a citation being issued.]
+All participants in a carpool program are required to register and provide a work or class schedule from their supervisor or dean with Parking Management as members of the carpool group.
+The sharing of a parking decal with an employee who is not registered is not allowed [and may result in a citation being issued or loss of privileges.]

 If an MUSC carpool dissolves, the employee named as the owner of the carpool space should notify OPM immediately.
 Unless new riders are identified and registered to participate in the carpool, the carpool parking space will be relinquished.
 Payroll deductions will continue until the carpool parking permit and parking access card are returned to OPM.